 If your adrenaline from the car crash was masking your symptoms, for example, leading to an injury diagnosis a few days after your car accident, you would have two years from the date of injury discovery rather than two years from the accident.
 Note, however, that if a prudent person reasonably would have noticed the same injury sooner, the defendant may argue that your statute of limitations began on the date you reasonably should have recognized your injury.

 It is critical not to wait to file an injury claim in Arizona after a car accident.
 You do not have unlimited time in which to seek financial compensation from one or more parties.
 If possible, do not wait at all to claim an injury after a car accident.
 The sooner you contact an attorney and get started with the legal process, the sooner you can obtain the financial compensation you need to move forward.

 Aside from the risk of losing your right to recover, waiting to file also comes with issues that can decrease the strength of your case.
 It is important to file soon, while your memories and eyewitnesses’ recollections of the car accident are still clear.
 Acting quickly can also allow you to gather stronger evidence from the scene of the crash, before the police or the city clean up and significantly change the site of the car accident.

 As soon as you realize that you have injuries from a car accident in Arizona, consult with a car accident attorney near you.
-Most car accident lawyers offer free consultations, where you can receive legal advice at no cost or obligation.
+Most car accident lawyers in Scottsdale and Chandler offer free consultations, where you can receive legal advice at no cost or obligation.
 Speaking to an attorney as soon as possible can ensure you meet your deadline in Arizona and have the strongest possible claim to financial compensation.